 use the LHC.

-The data from the LHC experiments is distributed around the globe, according to a four-tiered model.
+The data from the LHC experiments are distributed around the globe, according to a four-tiered model.
 A

 primary backup is recorded on tape at CERN, the "Tier-0" centre of

 WLCG.
 After initial processing, this data is distributed to a

 series of Tier-1 centres, large computer centres with sufficient storage